tochsner/phylodata/website/src/lib/docs/python_large_files.md

 - Large files take up a lot of space on your local hard drive.

-One exciting feature of PhyloData that deals with these two issue are **preview files**.
+One exciting feature of PhyloData that deals with these issues is **preview files**.

 Every **posterior trees file (.trees)** and **logs file (.log)** on PhyloData has a full and a preview version.
 The full version is the file produced by the phylogenetic experiment.
 The preview version is a smaller version of the file, containing only a subsample of the records.